Version: Unity 6.2 (6000.2)

 Thank you for helping us improve the quality of Unity Documentation.
 Although we cannot accept all submissions, we do read each suggested change from our users and will make updates where applicable.

-Like the Awake function, Start is called exactly once in the lifetime of the script.
-Start may not be called on the same frame as Awake if the script is not enabled at initialisation time.
+Start is called exactly once in the lifetime of the script and always after MonoBehaviour.Awake.
+Start might not be called on the same frame as Awake if the script is not enabled at initialization time.

 // The ExampleClass starts with Awake.
 The GameObject class has activeSelf // set to false.
 When activeSelf is set to true the Start() and Update() // functions will be called causing the ExampleClass to run. // Note that ExampleClass (Script) in the Inspector is turned off.
 It // needs to be ticked to make script call Start.